 13. The Crane And The Crab

-An old and cunning crab had difficulty in catching fish.
+An old and cunning crab had difficulty catching fish.
 To avoid starvation, it came up with a plan to get food easily.
-It sat on the banks of the river with a sad face one day.
+One day, it sat on the banks of the river with a sad face one day.
 On being asked, the crane said that he foresaw that there would be a famine, and all the animals in the pond would die soon.
 The naive fish believed the crane and sought its help.
-The crane happily agreed to carry the fish in its mouth and leave them in another lake near the mountains,
+The crane happily agreed to carry the fish in its mouth and leave them in another lake near the mountains.

 That way, the crane filled its stomach.
 One day it decided to eat a crab and carried it on its back.
 The crab saw a lot of fish skeletons on a barren land nearby and asked the crane about it.
 The crane confessed proudly that it ate all the fish and now it would eat the crab.
 The crab acted quickly on hearing this and used its claws to kill the crane and save its life.

 A washerman had a donkey named Udhata.
 The donkey carried loads during the day and was set free to graze in the nearby fields at night.
 He met a jackal one night and together, they would get food from nearby farms while the farmers slept.
 While Udhata enjoyed vegetables, the jackal attacked the farmer’s poultry.

 One night, Udhata was in a gay mood and told the jackal that he wanted to sing.
 The jackal warned him that singing while stealing vegetables from a farm is not a good idea.
 The donkey ignored the warning and sang to its heart’s content as the jackal ran to save its life.
 Soon, farmers woke up hearing the donkey braying and beat it with sticks for eating the vegetables from their farms.

 Moral: There is a right time and place to do anything.